Chapter 1:

 I sighed, knowing resistance was futile.
 "Fine.
 Help me into the stupid costume."

 "Yes!
 You won't regret this!"
-Yukina clapped her hands and dove into the storage closet, emerging with my assigned kaiju costume - a dark brown kaiju with light brown spikes.
+Yukina clapped her hands and dove into the storage closet, emerging with my assigned kaiju costume - a light brown kaiju with dark spikes.

 As she helped me squeeze into the polyester monstrosity, Yukina rattled on about the latest customer complaints.
 I tuned her out, focusing instead on not suffocating in the synthetic fabric.